WordPress/gutenberg/packages/data/README.md

 #### `withDispatch( mapDispatchToProps: Function ): Function`

 Use `withDispatch` to inject dispatching action props into your component.
 Passed a function which returns an object mapping prop names to action dispatchers, a higher-order component function is returned.
 The higher-order component can be used to enhance a component.
 For example, you can define callback behaviors as props for responding to user interactions.
-The mapping function is passed the [`dispatch` function](#dispatch), the props passed to the original component and the [`select` function](#select).
+The mapping function is passed the [`dispatch` function](#dispatch), the props passed to the original component and the `registry` object.

 ```jsx
 function Button( { onClick, children } ) {